alivega93/Cloud-Analytics-Housing-Data-Lake/README.md

 # Cloud Analytics & Housing Data Lake

-Cloud analytics project focused on building a simple Data Lake structure, processing Housing data with Python, storing transformed data in SQLite and generating business insights through KPIs, SQL queries and visual analysis.
+End-to-end cloud analytics project focused on simulating a Data Lake workflow, processing housing data with Python, implementing ETL operations, storing transformed information in SQLite and generating business insights through SQL analysis and visualization.

+---

 ## Business Problem

-How can housing data be processed, stored and analyzed using a simple cloud analytics workflow to generate useful insights about property prices, size and location?
+How can housing data be processed, stored and analyzed using a cloud-inspired analytics workflow to generate actionable insights about property prices, geographic distribution and housing characteristics?

+---

 ## Tech Stack